(734) 427-7000 or (888) 942-0888

 Chapter 13 is most often used by people in these or similar situations:

-- Many want avoid property loss due to foreclosure or repossession by curing past due amounts through financial reorganization.
+- Many want to avoid property loss due to foreclosure or repossession by curing past due amounts through financial reorganization.

 - Others own non-exempt equity value in their property and need bankruptcy protection.
 To avoid liquidation in Chapter 7, they pay unsecured creditors the non-exempt value of their property through Chapter 13.